yanqinshen/STA-663-final-project/README.md

   "Fail to converge!
 Increase the max_iter!"

 ## plotClusters
-`plotClusters` is used to plot the biclustering using rank 1 approximation result from `SSVD` function.
+`plotClusters` is used to plot the biclustering using rank 1 approximation result from `SSVD_python` function.

 inputs: